 Warranty1 year

 Why we recommend it: The Multipure Aquashower is pure KDF-55 — no carbon, no proprietary blends, just a copper-zinc alloy that excels in hot water conditions.
 KDF media works through electrochemical oxidation-reduction, converting free chlorine to zinc chloride.
 The advantage over carbon-based filters: KDF doesn’t lose effectiveness as water temperature rises, and it resists bacterial growth better than carbon.
-WQA certification to NSF 177 confirms the performance claims.
+WQA Gold Seal certification to NSF/ANSI 177 confirms the performance claims.
 At $56 with a 25,000-gallon certified capacity, the math works out well for the quality you’re getting.
 Made in the USA.

 Best for: Homeowners who want set-it-and-forget-it reliability with a well-established brand.
 Multipure has been in the water filtration business since 1970 — they’re not a startup chasing trends.